Scotland drugs

 The DSM Foundation is a drugs and alcohol education charity that aims to support young people to make safe choices about drugs and alcohol and reduce harm.
 It was set up by Fiona and Tim, following the death of their 16 year old son Daniel Spargo-Mabbs.

-Effects and risks of drugs » Daniel Spargo-Mabbs Foundation (dsmfoundation.org.uk)
+Drugs - specific effects and risks » Daniel Spargo-Mabbs Foundation (dsmfoundation.org.uk)

 'County lines' is a term used when serious organised crime gangs in major cities establish networks for the supply and sale of drugs to other towns and rural areas, using other people (often young people or vulnerable adults) to carry, store and sell the drugs.
 They often do this through grooming, intimidation and violence.